Best Things to Do in Marrakech, Morocco

 How to get around

-Marrakesh is a compact city, and many of the main attractions, such as the Medina and the souks, are located within walking distance of each other.
-Walking is a great way to explore the city and soak up its vibrant atmosphere, but be aware that the streets can be narrow and crowded, especially in the Medina.
+Marrakech is a compact city, and many of the main attractions, such as the Medina and the souks, are located within walking distance of each other.
+Walking is a great way to explore the city and experience the unique bustling atmosphere of Marrakech, but be aware that the streets can be narrow and crowded, especially in the Medina.

-When walking through the small and narrows streets of the medina, it is important to walk on the right side.
+Tip: When walking through the small and narrow streets of the medina, it is important to walk on the right side.
 The scooters tear through the narrow streets at high speed and it is also the best way to follow the flow of the masses.

 Win-Win for everyone